 The city of Tampa offers a wide variety of shopping experiences.
 There are 6 large regional malls anchored by many nationally known chain stores as well as lots of small specialty shops.
 Another of the Tampa attractions is Ybor Square is a historic landmark located in an ethnic neighborhood where shoppers can enjoy a unique shopping experience from antiques to gift shops with a Latin American focus.
 Old Hyde Park Village is another historic area that has over 60 shops, restaurants and movie theaters.

-Now, the city of Tampa, just like with other retirement locations is not without it's faults.
+Tampa, just like with other retirement locations is not without it's faults.
 Summers are hot and humid and afternoon thunderstorms are common which is why Tampa is known as the lightning capital of the USA.
 Tampa is the third largest city in Florida and the Tampa Bay area is the fourth most populous in the southeast so if your list of “Best Places To Retire” doesn't include lots of people, the city of Tampa and the surrounding area may not be the right place for you to spend your retirement years.

 When you take into consideration, the overall beautiful Tampa weather, the affordable Tampa area real estate market, the Tampa attractions and the wide variety of things to do, it's easy to see why the city of Tampa is a retirement hot spot and why we have chosen Tampa as one of Americas Best Places To Retire.